Mengwei-Xu/Event-B-BDI-Models/README.md

 # Event-B Models for BDI Agents in the CAN Language (with Pre-generated ProB Animation)

-This repository contains the Event-B and ProB artefacts accompanying the paper:
+This repository contains all Event-B and ProB artefacts that are mentioned/used/developed in the following paper:

 > *Algebraic Modelling and Proof-based Analysis of BDI Agents with Event-B*
 > Xu et al., submitted to JAIR

-The artefact consists of:
+The artefacta consist of:

 1. **Stack theory example** – a minimal Event-B theory illustrating polymorphic datatypes and operators, and their use in the Event-B formalism.
-2. **BDI models** – Event-B projects containing the core BDI encoding and the robotic cleaning case study models.
+2. **BDI models** – Event-B projects containing the core BDI encoding and the robotic cleaning case study models, and its refined version for ProB animation.
 3. **Pre-generated animation (HTML)** – a browser-based animation of the robotic cleaning model, so users can inspect behaviour without installing Rodin or ProB.

 All Event-B projects are provided as Rodin project archives (`*.zip`) or Eclipse-style project folders that can be imported directly into the Rodin Platform.